Meet the Amazing Musicians that have been part of The Azar Lawrence Experience #TALE

 Michael Hunter is an accomplished Trumpet player who has recorded with many artists, such as Lenny Kravitz, James Brown, Teena Marie and Rick James.
 He has toured with Boz Scaggs, Lenny Kravitz, Al McKay & The LA All-Stars and many more.

-Munyungo Jackson (Percussions)
+Munyungo Jackson (Percussion)

 Despite his youthful appearance, Munyungo is no newcomer: in his over thirty years of playing, he has developed an awesome versatility & became a well-respected & much requested session, concert & tour player.
 He has performed with Miles Davis, Stevie Wonder, Sting, Kenny Loggins, Herbie Hancock, Dianne Reeves, the Zawinul Syndicate, George Howard, Ronnie Laws, The Temptations, Four Tops, The Supremes, Bennie Maupin, Bill Summers, Marcus Miller, & dozens of others, including numerous ethnic music & dance troupes.

-Neil Clark (Percussions)
+Neil Clark (Percussion)

 Neil Clarke has had performing, touring and recording relationships with many notable artists over the years.
 He has had ongoing collaborations with Randy Weston and fellow African Rhythms sideman Alex Blake, Benny Powell.
 Neil has enjoyed long-standing relationships with such notable artists as Harry Belafonte, Onaje Allen Gumbs, Dianne Reeves, David Sanborn, Miriam Makeba, Letta Mbulu, Carlos Garnet, Paul Winter, the Spirit Ensemble, Tulivu Donna Cumberbatch, the late Noel Pointer, the late Arthur Prysock, the Alvin Ailey American Dance Theater, the International African American Ballet, and many others.